 Stop taking any hormones such as hormone replacement therapy (HRT) and some types of birth-control pills 4 weeks before surgery.
 These can usually be restarted 4 weeks following surgery when the risk of blood clots has reduced.
 Do not arrange surgery the day after a long car journey or flight.
 As soon as you are awake start moving your legs around.
 Keep mobile once you are at home and continue to wear your compression stockings during times when you are less mobile.

-• Wound complications
+Wound complications

-The wound in your tummy can become infected or occasionally stitches can become loose allowing the wound to open up.
+The wound in your tummy can become infected or less commonly, stitches can become loose allowing the wound to open up.

-• Getting another prolapse
+Getting another prolapse

 There is little published evidence of exactly how often prolapse recurs, but it can.
-It is believed that about 3 in 10 women who have an operation for prolapse will eventually require treatment for another prolapse.
 This is because the vaginal tissue is weak.
 Sometimes even though another prolapse develops it is not bothersome enough to require further treatment.

 Keeping your weight normal for your height (normal BMI), avoiding unnecessary heavy lifting, and not straining on the toilet, may help prevent a further prolapse, although even if you are very careful it does not always prevent it.

-- Failure to cure symptoms.
-Even if the operation cures your prolapse it may fail to improve your symptoms. - Altered sensation during intercourse: Sometimes the sensation during intercourse may be less and occasionally orgasm may be less intense.
+• Failure to cure symptoms

+Even if the operation cures your prolapse it may fail to improve your symptoms.

+Altered sensation during intercourse

+Sometimes the sensation during intercourse may be less and occasionally orgasm may be less intense.
 On the other hand repair of your prolapse may improve it.

-• Damage to bladder
+Damage to bladder